-In humans, FPF has been shown to detect increased mitochondrial stress in several retinal diseases, including diabetic retinopathy, AMD, pseudotumor cerebri, and central serous retinopathy.
+In humans, FPF has been shown to detect increased mitochondrial stress in several retinal diseases, including diabetic retinopathy, glaucoma, AMD, pseudotumor cerebri, and central serous retinopathy.
 Moreover, FPF can be used to detect significant heterogeneity within the retina, as in AMD eyes with geographic atrophy.
 As mitochondrial flavoproteins are key mediators for cellular energy production, FPF is being developed to provide a non-invasive approach to rapidly characterize normal and pathological retinal tissues in vivo and enable the monitoring of the relative health of retinal mitochondria.

 In addition to ocular disorders, mitochondrial dysfunction is associated with a large number of chronic systemic diseases: